East Liberty (Pittsburgh): Culture

 In 2009, the Remnant Choir from East Liberty's Mt.
 Ararat Baptist Church won second place, and $20,000 in prize money, in a national contest that was sponsored by Verizon Wireless, and was designed to find the "Best Church Choir in America."

 Legendary actor and dancer Gene Kelly was born in East Liberty in 1912.

+David Tepper, a business man, owner of the NFL's Carolina Panthers and the MLS's Charlotte FC lived in East Liberty.